What are fibroids?

 Fibroids are abnormal growths that develop in or on a woman’s uterus.
 Sometimes, these tumors become quite large and cause severe abdominal pain and heavy periods.
 In other cases, they cause no signs or symptoms at all.
 The growths are typically benign (noncancerous).
 The cause of fibroids is unknown.

 According to the National Institutes of Health (NIH), about 70 to 80 percent of women have them by the age of 50, but most women do not have any symptoms and may never know they have fibroids.

 Intramural fibroids are the most common type of fibroid.
-These types appear within the lining of the uterus (endometrium).
-Intramural fibroids may grow larger and actually stretch your womb.
+These types appear within the muscular wall of the uterus.
+Intramural fibroids may grow larger and can stretch your womb.

 Subserosal fibroids form on the outside of your uterus, which is called the serosa.
 They may grow large enough to make your womb appear bigger on one side.

 When subserosal tumors develop a stem (a slender base that supports the tumor.
 When they do, they’re known as pedunculated fibroids.

-These types of tumors develop in the inner lining (myometrium) of your uterus.
+These types of tumors develop in the middle muscle layer (myometrium) of your uterus.
 Submucosal tumors are not as common as other types, but when they do develop, they may cause heavy menstrual bleeding and trouble conceiving.

 It’s unclear why fibroids develop, but several factors may influence their formation.